Hosea 2 – Sin, Judgment, and Restoration

 c.
 I will take from her mouth the names of the Baals: In Hebrew, the name “Baal” comes from the word “Master” and the two words sound alike.
 It was the Baals, the idols of the nations, which wanted this “master-slave” relationship with man.
 But not the LORD God; He wants a love-based, commitment-based relationship with His people.

 d.
 Bow and sword of battle I will shatter from the earth: Ultimately, this blessing of restored relationship will result in a transformed earth, changed both ecologically (beasts of the field… birds of the air) and politically.
-This blessing will be fulfilled in the millennial earth, but we can come to know the transforming power of restored relationship right now.
+This blessing will be fulfilled in the millennial earth, but we can come to know the transforming power of a restored relationship right now.

 e.
 I will betroth you to Me forever: When relationship with the LORD is ultimately restored, it will never be broken again.
 Relationship will be restored on a solid foundation (In righteousness and justice, in lovingkindness and mercy), and will result in deeper and deeper relationship (you shall know the LORD).